jabaliKaranam/sc2_queen_injects/readme.md

 Install Tesseract.
 Follow instructions found here https://github.com/UB-Mannheim/tesseract/wiki

+If you are looking for the executable(exe) file, download the dist folder.

+Copy the folder to any location.

+### Updating app.config

-Copy the install location into app.config
+Copy the install location of Tesseract into app.config

-Provide a location for the code to store an image for processing.
-The script only stores 1 image and will keep overwriting it.

-Update the rest of app.config as per your preferences.
+Update the rest of app.config as per your preferences. app.config has descriptions for each value to help.
+Under normal circumstances, you should not need to update most values.

-x_start & x_offset may need to updated based on your specific screen size and resolution
+x_start & x_offset may need to be updated based on your specific screen size and resolution

 If you are using the source code, install the packages in requirements.txt If you are using the exe file, you dont need to install the packages